Some Lagrangian quiver Grassmannians for the equioriented cycle: Torus action

-whenever $m < m'$, and the weight increases by the same amount from the tail to the head of any arrow of the coefficient quiver.
-This increase is equal to 1 in this case, since we have $\mathbf{wt}(b_{j,p+1}) = \mathbf{wt}(b_{j,p})+1$.
-The fixed points of this $\C^*$-action on the variety are the coordinate points $p_\J$, and the attracting set
+whenever $m < m'$, and the weight increases by the same amount from the source to the target of any arrow of the coefficient quiver.
+In this case we have $\mathbf{wt}(b_{j,p+1}) = \mathbf{wt}(b_{j,p})+1$ so the increase is equal to 1.
+The action on $M$ corresponding to an attractive grading extends to $\Gr_{\ubar{d}}(M)$ for any dimension vector $\ubar{d}$ \cite{LaniniPuetz, giovanni, Pue20}.
+Thus we have the following $\C^*$-action on $X(k,N)$: